curtischong/kaggle-solutions-old/README.md

 	1) make sure you read the comments section, because that is where ppl point out important techniques

 ### Finding worthwhile competitions to look at
-- I want to look at a diverse set of competitions to learn the most.
 - 1) look at competitions with different input types
-- 2) look for competitions with high leaderboard shake-up
+- 2) look for competitions with a high leaderboard shake-up
-	- This is because the shakeup occurs when most people have a poor [[cross validation]], but some people have amazing CV
+	- Shakeup occurs when most people have a poor [[cross validation]], but some people have amazing CV
 		- you can learn how to create a GOOD CV faster by looking at these competitions
+		- you an also learn unconventional opinions that are against majority opinion
 	- https://www.kaggle.com/code/jtrotman/meta-kaggle-competition-shake-up

 If you want to search for winning solutions using a technique, search for: